 (The photo below is the first time I ever laid eyes on my boy!)

 It took me a few seconds to decide to bail him out of there.
 I paid the small adoption fee and with both nervousness and excitement I went to pick him up at the spay & neuter clinic a few days later.
 When the vet brought him out, she told me how skinny he was.
 He was all ribs and no meat.
 Poor baby.
-He was so skinny under all that fur, the vet guessed he hadn't eaten much in the week he was at the shelter.
+He was insanely skinny under all that fur, the vet guessed he hadn't eaten much in the week he was at the shelter.
 He had multiple wounds all over his small, furry body.
 She told me that he needed a lot of TLC to repair both his heart and his wounds.
-I made this woman a promise that I would give him plenty of TLC.
+I made this woman a promise that I would give him plenty of love.
 Little did either one of us know that Kuma would become my "soul" dog.
 You know, one of those special ones that lives in your heart for eternity.
+Fate brought us together that day.

 Kuma's canine resume is very impressive as you can see!
 He loves to work.
 At two years old he landed his first job, working on a late night infomercial for Pawws Pet Vitamins and did several print shoots until he finally got his first big break being cast as "Cesar" on the Hallmark film Fielder's Choice.
 The director was so impressed with Kuma this led him to get cast as "Jesse" playing John Larroquette's dog for the Hallmark Mystery Series McBride.

-To date, Kuma has over 75 professional production credits!
+To date, Kuma has over 80 professional acting credits!
 For a full list please take a look at his resume.
 Kuma lives to do studio work and enjoys it so much that sometimes I think he's a reincarnated "Cary Grant."
 When he is on set Kuma is truly in his element.
 As his owner / trainer it makes me so proud to see my boy shine.
-I feel so fortunate to be part of his life and since I feel he is an extraordinary canine, I wanted to share my special dog with the rest of the world through his studio jobs and also with a "fan" website.
+I feel so fortunate to be part of his life and since I feel he is an extraordinary canine, I wanted to share my special dog with the rest of the world through his studio jobs and also with this little website.

 When he is not on set Kuma enjoys being a regular dog.
 He lives with several other animals on a farm.
 He likes to remind everyone that he is their mighty pack leader.
 Kuma is totally a momma's boy and everyone in his pack knows that he is my #1.
-He can be bossy to other dogs, but also the most gentle animal you will ever see with different types of animal species (besides dogs).
+He can be bossy, but also the most gentle animal you will ever see with different types of animal species (besides dogs).
 I can put baby chicks or baby bunnies all over Kuma and he would not harm a hair on their heads.
 He is totally trust-worthy.
 Kuma loves cats since he was raised with a litter of kittens.
 His favorite game is tug-o-war, he loves keep a look out for rogue squirrels and lizards.
 His favorite activity is going for a hike, and most off all he enjoys EATING food!
-Chicken is his fav.
+Boiled, organic chicken is his fav meal.

-Please enjoy this site and feel free to leave a "P-mail" (if your a dog)! :)
+Please enjoy this site and feel free to leave a "P-mail" (if you're a dog)! :)